Dexedrine: Effects, Interactions & Addiction

 Is Dexedrine Addictive?

-Yes, Dexedrine has a high risk of abuse, addiction, and dependency.
-Stimulants trigger a euphoric high when taken in larger-than-prescribed doses.1,4
+Unfortunately, Dexedrine has a high risk of abuse and addiction.
+Stimulants trigger a euphoric high when taken in larger-than-prescribed doses and can cause people to become dependent on them.1,4

 - Illegal access of the drug when it isn’t prescribed for you